 - Other leafy greens: Bok choy, kale, chard, etc. all make great options and contain lots of nutrients to keep your parakeet healthy.

 - Peas, snap peas and snow peas are all fine options.

 - Green beans are good and some birds love digging the little peas out.
-Other beans (like kidney beans, black beans, etc.) are a bit more risky.
-They should never be given in their dried form and can only be offered in thoroughly boiled state.
+Other beans (like kidney beans, black beans, etc.) are a bit riskier.
+They should never be given in their dried form and can only be offered in a thoroughly boiled state.

 - Beets are a healthy but messy option.
 Don’t toss the greens either, give them a wash and they make a great parakeet snack.